TyphooN-/MQL5-NNFX-Risk_Management_System/XJFD.md

-# DARWIN XJFD — eXtreme Judicial Financial Destruction
+# XJFD — eXtreme Judicial Financial Destruction (Account 2)

 **The golden sample.
 The reference chip.
 The one K|NGP|N keeps in the vault behind two padlocks and a retinal scanner, wrapped in anti-static foam, stored at exactly 21°C.**

+**Status (2026-03-21):** DARWIN closed.
+Running as pure QRRP Account 2.
+Zero DARWIN overhead.
+Equity $90,398, ML 52.6%, Net 1,927 SHORT.

 **See also:** [MARTINGALE_SIMULATION.md](MARTINGALE_SIMULATION.md) for full cascade tables, strategy mechanics, and the QRRP post-mortem archive.